bxparks/AceCRC/README.md

 convenience.

-Comparing the different variants ("bit", "nibble" and "byte"), it seems that the "nibble" variants (4-bit lookup table) seem to offer a good tradeoff between flash memory consumption and CPU speed:
+Comparing the different variants ("bit", "nibble" and "byte"), it seems that the "nibble" variants (4-bit lookup table) offer a good tradeoff between flash memory consumption and CPU speed in the following ways:

 * Compared to the "bit" versions, the "nibble" variants are about the same size but they can be up to ~2X (8-bit) to ~5X (32-bit) faster.